Jesssullivan/IntroTypeScript/README.md

 ### Lesson scaffolding for teaching my housemates TypeScript.

-#### Learn how to write and iterate on a command line utility of your own in pure modern TypeScript.
+#### Learn how to write a command line utility of your own in pure modern TypeScript.

 *Lez write some code!*